Sc0ttM/SEM_InteractionMenu/README.md

 Current Changes: **• Updated traffic manager position in the menu • Increased the allowed vehicle spawning time • Updated ACE permission name**

-*This version is not recommend for public use!*
+*This version is not recommend for public use and may be unstable or still contain issues!*